jmanuel1/personal-website/_drafts/working-with-pythons-abstract-syntax-trees.md

 ![A Module with a body containing only a single Expression node, which contains the String node with the value "success" repeated five times.](/assets/working-with-pythons-abstract-syntax-trees/folded-success.svg)

+## Conclusion

+We've just successfully used Python abstract syntax trees to implement constant folding ourselves.
+We went over concepts like what abstract syntax trees are, how to traverse and modify them, and some of the node types in Python ASTs.